Graphene nanoribbon

 Graphene nanoribbons (GNRs, also called nano-graphene ribbons or nano-graphite ribbons) are strips of graphene with width less than 100 nm.
 Graphene ribbons were introduced as a theoretical model by Mitsutaka Fujita and coauthors to examine the edge and nanoscale size effect in graphene.
+Some earlier studies of graphitic ribbons within the area of conductive polymers in the field of synthetic metals include works by Kazuyoshi Tanaka, Tokio Yamabe and co-authors, Steven Kivelson and Douglas J. Klein.
+While Tanaka, Yamabe and Kivelson studied so-called zigzag and armchair edges of graphite, Klein introduced a different edge geometry that is frequently referred to as a bearded edge.

 Production

 Nanotomy

 Large quantities of width-controlled GNRs can be produced via graphite nanotomy, where applying a sharp diamond knife on graphite produces graphite nanoblocks, which can then be exfoliated to produce GNRs as shown by Vikas Berry.
 GNRs can also be produced by "unzipping" or axially cutting nanotubes.
 In one such method multi-walled carbon nanotubes were unzipped in solution by action of potassium permanganate and sulfuric acid.
 In another method GNRs were produced by plasma etching of nanotubes partly embedded in a polymer film.
 More recently, graphene nanoribbons were grown onto silicon carbide (SiC) substrates using ion implantation followed by vacuum or laser annealing.
 The latter technique allows any pattern to be written on SiC substrates with 5 nm precision.